Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-which is the probability density function for the Erlang/gamma distribution, enabling computation of the renewal density $h(t)$ and the sought-for probability (\ref{h1}).
-The plot of the function $P^{(rd)}_{k}$ with
+which is the probability density function for the Erlang (or gamma) distribution, enabling computation of the renewal density $h(t)$ and the sought-for probability (\ref{h1}).
+The plot of the function $P^{(rd)}_{k}$ given by Eq. (\ref{h1}) with

 where $n_{\max}=10^{3}$ and $f_{n}(t)$ is determined by (\ref{h7}), is shown in Fig. 3.
-The time dependence, accurate to an offset equal to the refractory period, completely coincides with that of $P_{k}$ calculated by mutually equivalent formulas (\ref{3}), (\ref{Pk}), (\ref{pol}), (\ref{8}), (\ref{9}) in Section 3.
-The offset arises due to the different initial condition: an exit from the refractory period at $t=0$ in our model and an event occurrence at $t=0$ in the standard renewal-density approach.
+The time dependence $P^{(rd)}_{k}$, accurate to an offset equal to the refractory period, completely coincides with $P_{k}$ calculated by mutually equivalent formulas (\ref{3}), (\ref{Pk}), (\ref{pol}), (\ref{8}), (\ref{9}) in Section 3.
+The offset arises due to the different initial conditions: an exit from the refractory period at $t=0$ in our model and an event occurrence at $t=0$ in the standard renewal-density approach.